appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/data-theorem-mobile-secure.md

 ### Input Variables

-For each component, specific input variables are required for its operation on your system.
-The input variables necessary for **Data Theorem Mobile Secure** are as follows:
+Specific input variables are required for the operation of each component in your system.
+The following are the input variables necessary for the **Data Theorem Mobile Secure** step:

 <Screenshot url='https://cdn.appcircle.io/docs/assets/common-workflow-components-datatheorem_5.png'/>